 - I. Room and Board Accommodations.
-Such room and board accommodations include, but are not limited to: - A. dietary and general; and - B. medical and rehabilitation nursing services. - II.
-Miscellaneous Rehabilitation Facility Services (whether or not such services are Rehabilitation Therapy or are general, medical or other services provided by the Rehabilitation Facility during the Member's admission), including but not limited to: - A. Rehabilitation Therapy services and supplies, including but not limited to Physical Therapy, Occupational Therapy, and Speech Therapy. - B. Laboratory procedures; - C. Diagnostic testing; - D. Pulmonary services and supplies, including but not limited to oxygen, and use of equipment for its administration; - E. X-rays and other radiology; - F. Intravenous injections and setups for intravenous solutions; - G. Special diets when Medically Necessary; - H. Operating room, - I. Recovery room; - J. Anesthetic and surgical supplies; - K. Drugs and medicines which: - i.
+Such room and board accommodations include, but are not limited to: - a. dietary and general; and - b. medical and rehabilitation nursing services. - II.
+Miscellaneous Rehabilitation Facility Services (whether or not such services are Rehabilitation Therapy or are general, medical or other services provided by the Rehabilitation Facility during the Member's admission), including but not limited to: - a.
+Rehabilitation Therapy services and supplies, including but not limited to Physical Therapy, Occupational Therapy, and Speech Therapy. - b.
+Laboratory procedures; - c.
+Diagnostic testing; - d.
+Pulmonary services and supplies, including but not limited to oxygen, and use of equipment for its administration; - e.
+X-rays and other radiology; - f.
+Intravenous injections and setups for intravenous solutions; - g.
+Special diets when Medically Necessary; - h.
+Operating room, recovery room; - i.
+Anesthetic and surgical supplies; - j.
+Drugs and medicines which: - i.
 Are approved for use in humans by the U.S. Food and Drug Administration for the specific diagnosis for which they are prescribed; - ii.
 Are listed in the American Medical Association Drug Evaluation, Physicians' Desk Reference, or Drug Facts and Comparisons; and - iii.
 Require a Physician's written prescription.